pjtunstall/mad/README.md

 ## 3. Framework

 Branch `<frame>` contains a version that "uses" our framework.
-We won't be merging it with `main` since it's superfluous to the program.
-We just added it in a minimal way for the sake of the exercise.
-Rather than integrating it fully, we just used it to create the grid structure and do one initial render.
-Since I won't be updating the docs in that branch, it might be convenient to see the difference here.
+We won't be merging it with `main` since it's superfluous to the game.
+We just added it in a minimal way just for the sake of the audit.
+Rather than integrating it fully, we followed the example of students who went before us and just used it to create the grid structure and do one initial render.
+Since I won't be updating the docs in that branch, it might be convenient to document the difference here.

 In that version, the only changes we made were as follows.
 We placed the `overreact` folder from our `mini-frameowrk` project in the root folder of this one.
 In `main.js`, we imported it with